 Days 2-3 Oaxaca

 Take flight to Oaxaca, a beautiful colonial city nicknamed the ‘land of the seven moles’.
 Get a taste of this unique region at the Abastos market, which can only be described as a marvel.
 Vendors sing out among crowded alleys, hawking crafts, flowers and fresh produce.
 Taste exquisite queso Oaxaca (Oaxacan cheese), sample sweet cactus fruit and dare to try the local specialty, chapulines (grasshoppers).
 Check out the Benito Juarez market for some local crafts, stop by Mercado 20 Noviembre for lunch, hunt down a chocolateria, or visit the fascinating Zapotec archaeological site at Monte Alban.
 This evening, dine at one of Oaxaca’s fabulous restaurants and taste the local specialties, or search out your own culinary adventure.
 For those after an authentic Oaxacan late-night snack, why not try a tlayudas?
 Wake early to witness the colours of ancient Zapoteca at Tlacolula’s lively Sunday market – the oldest in Mesoamerica.
 Spend the afternoon wandering through the impressive Mitla ruins, before visiting a mezcaleria to taste this distinctive local spirit.
-Afterwards, brace yourself for a real gastronomic treat – an evening barbacoa (slow, pit-cooked barbecue).
+Afterwards, brace yourself for a real gastronomic treat – a distinctive meal made with ingredients mostly native to Oaxaca.

 ACCOM: Hotel - 2

 Day 4 Puebla